box/developer.box.com/content/guides/search/1-indexing.md

 It can take time between uploading or modifying a file for it to be fully indexed and ready to be searched.
-In most cases, newly added or changed files can be expected to be available via Box search in 10 minutes.
-The current service load determines the index time and it may take more than 10 minutes in some cases.
+In most cases, newly added or changed files can be expected to be available via Box search in seconds.
+The current service load determines the index time and it may take more than a few seconds in some cases.

 <Message info>